AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

 .. function:: component_types()

-    Return all the ``BaseTypeDecl``s corresponding to all fields of a given type, including their full views, base types and subtypes.
+    Return all the ``BaseTypeDecl`` corresponding to all fields of a given type, including their full views, base types and subtypes.

 .. function:: full_parent_types()